 The Latinx Cultural Center and APIDA (Asian-Pacific Islander Desi American) Student Center opened last year but had to shutter due to the COVID-19 pandemic.
 The two new centers, located in the North Mezzanine of the Red Gym, are overseen by the Multicultural Student Center (MSC).
-Their opening comes after the MSC has successfully run the Black Cultural Center for several years.
+The Grand-WI Opening comes after the MSC has successfully run the Black Cultural Center for several years.

 The cultural centers have been able to meet their missions even without the in-person interaction, though.